VisionEval/OSwhitepaper/VEwhitepaper.md

 ### GitHub

 [GitHub](https://github.com) is the Internet platform supporting the use of Git.
 Git itself does not require the use of GitHub, as it can be used to track file versions on an a single computer.
 However, in nearly all instances users of Git are collaborating with others via GitHub.
 GitHub promotes collaboration by facilitating cloning repositories and creating pull requests (see below) to submit project improvements.
 The other major collaboration tools on GitHub are the presence of a wiki and the issue-tracking tools.
+Since repositories exist both on the machines of users and on GitHub servers, GitHub can be considered a form of file backup, but does not replace regular

 Issue-tracking can be a powerful way for projects to engage users.
 The issue-tracking on GitHub provides a means for users to submit bugs or feature easily.
 Users submitting issues do not necessarily need to be developers with the time and ability to propose new code which solves those issues, simply users interested in improving the project.
 For example, an open-source data visualization project called Shiny has an active [issue tracking page](https://github.com/rstudio/shiny/issues), with some issues attracting multiple comments from other users, and discussion with the development team.
 In this case, the project is centralized in governance, with a software development company curating the project with input from users worldwide.